Bor, Serbia: Education

-Bor has a faculty of University of Belgrade, which is the only faculty that belongs to the University of Belgrade but is outside of the Belgrade.
+Bor has a technical faculty of the University of Belgrade, which is the only faculty that is outside of the Belgrade.

 The Technical Faculty of Bor is a faculty of the University of Belgrade, with a tradition dating back to 1961.
 The Faculty was accredited as a scientific-research organisation in the area of technical-technological science in 2007.
 So far, 1,804 students graduated from this faculty, in addition to 18 students that completed specialist studies, 122 master studies, and 70 students that defended doctoral theses.